Contact Us 1-800-596-4880

 • Custom roles: You can create and delete custom roles.
 You can assign users and add permissions to a custom role, as well as associate a custom role with specific Anypoint Platform products.
 For example, you can create a custom role called "Application Designer" and then grant Design Center permissions to the role so users assigned the Application Designer role can access Design Center.

-Roles are business group specific, so ensure that you are in the correct business group for which to manage roles by clicking the menu next to your username on the top-right of the screen.
+Roles are business group specific, so make sure you’re in the correct business group when managing roles by clicking the menu next to your username.

 Access Roles

-1. Log in to Anypoint Platform using an account that has the Organization Administrator permission.
+1. Sign in to Anypoint Platform using an account that has the Organization Administrator permission.

-3. In the Access Management navigation menu, click Business Groups.
+3. In the Access Management navigation menu, select Business Groups.

-4. Click the name of the organization you want to access.
+4. Select the name of the organization to access.

 Default Roles